Eximchain/terraform-aws-quorum-cluster/README.md

     * Access to the bootnode discovery port from anywhere
     * Local access to the RPC port
     * Local access to the supervisor RPC port
-  * Network ACL rules preventing makers and supervisors from communicating on their geth ports (see [Network Topology](#network-topology) for more details)
+  * Network ACL rules preventing makers and supervisors from communicating on their exim ports (see [Network Topology](#network-topology) for more details)

 The following modules contain supporting functionality